 Mouth ulcers are very common.
 They are painful, uncomfortable sores that can appear anywhere in your mouth, though they are most commonly found on the tongue (tongue ulcers) or the insides of the mouth.
 They’re usually round or oval shaped and appear raised and swollen.
 Mouth ulcers can be red, white, yellow or grey in colour.

 You can have single or multiple ulcers in your mouth and they can be very tender and sore, making it uncomfortable to eat, drink or brush your teeth.
-Fortunately, there are mouth ulcer treatments you can try at home that can help clear them up faster and stop them from coming back.
+Fortunately, there are mouth ulcer treatments you can try at home that can help.

 WHAT CAUSES MOUTH ULCERS?